 Figure 8.
-Depth of rump fat declined consistently among harvested bull moose according to the date of harvest during the past 5 hunting seasons (see 5 black trend-lines), whereas average fat depths among cow moose did not significantly change (red trend-line) during the hunting season, Montana, 2013-2017.
+Depth of rump fat declined consistently among harvested bull moose according to the date of harvest during the past 6 hunting seasons (see 6 black trend-lines), whereas average fat depths among cow moose did not significantly change (red trend-line) during the hunting season, Montana, 2013-2018.

 After assessing how average fat levels changed during the season, we compared observed measurements of fat for each moose to the average expected amount of fat following the trend lines in Figure 8.
 We then estimated the residuals between observed and predicted values, where a positive value suggested an animal with more fat than expected given the date of harvest, and a negative value an animal with less fat than expected.
 We compared these residual values among all MFWP regions and found no evidence for statistical differences in the nutritional conditions of bull moose among regions (Figure 9).
+However, we did find evidence of a difference in the rate at which bulls deplete their fat stores, according to their size (Figure 10).
+We also found evidence that moose increase in antler spread size up until about the age of 6 years old, at which point antler spreads generally are not affected by age (Figure 11).

 Figure 9.
 Average residual values comparing the thickness of rump fat in hunter-killed moose among regions while controlling for the date of harvest.
-These data were collected by hunters by marking a toothpick (inset photo) included in sampling kits mailed to all license-holders, Montana, 2013-2017.
+These data were collected by hunters by marking a toothpick (inset photo) included in sampling kits mailed to all license-holders, Montana, 2013-2018.